tiny8877/okta.github.io/_source/_posts/2019-04-16-graphql-api-with-aspnetcore.md

 This will start the API application and make sure our application is listening for any incoming requests.

-It’s time to test your console application.
+It's time to test your console application.
 Inside of your `Client` folder run the same command:

 ```sh
 dotnet run